 Project 100 Training Co-ordinator

-James has recently joined the organisation in June 2016.
+James has joined the organisation in June 2016.
 He has come from a varied background in care, rehabilitation and Psychology.
 James has taken the role of Training Co-ordinator as part of Project 100; he has experience in group facilitation, and one-to-one work.

 Women’s Support Worker